jart/bestline/README.md

 broken about it that need to be fixed, which gives you plenty of reasons to sit down and fix things to fully appreciate its beauty.

-There are however some differences in style.
+There are, however, some differences in style.
 Antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and with poor edge case handling and cultural biases presumably to preserve its accessibility and value as an educational tool.
 For example, one of